kragen/dumpulse/performance.md

-For a more empirical measure, sending a million variable-setting packets to udpserver resulted in it consuming 0.4 seconds of user CPU time and 5.9 seconds of system CPU time, according to Linux, running on a 1.6 GHz Intel Pentium N3700.
+For a more empirical measure, sending a million variable-setting packets to udpserver resulted in it consuming 0.4 seconds of user CPU time and 5.9 seconds of system CPU time, according to Linux.
 Handling nonsense packets took roughly the same amount of time.
 This works out to about 400 ns per packet, or 6.3 μs if we include the system time.
 Roughly, the health report takes about 40 times as long as processing a heartbeat.